Kwiziq community member

 If in a sentence, there are a few pronouns, then how can we put them? ex : J'ai quelquels choses importantes à te dire dans mon bureau. so I should write " je les ai à t'y dire." is it right?
 I find out it's weird. so please, correct it for me. thanks in advance.

-This relates to:Position of direct and indirect object pronouns with negation -
+This question relates to:French lesson "Position of direct and indirect object pronouns with negation"

 Kwiziq language super star